fontanf/knapsacksolver/README.md

 * On the other hand, the Primal-Dual algorithms require to find the split item at the beginning.

+* For Dynamic programming algorithms, option `-m` selects the type of memory used.
+Possible values are (if implemented) `array` or `list`.
+Lists are slower but eliminate dominated states and allow the use of Upper bounds.

+* For Dynamic programming algorithms, option `-r` selects the methods used to retrieve the optimal solution.
+Possible values (if implemented) are
+  - `none`: no solution retrieved, only the optimal value is returned
+  - `all`: keep all states in memory and backtrack
+  - `one`: keep only the last states in memory, retrieve the last item added and run the algorithm again to retrieve the complete optimal solution
+  - `part`: keep a partial solution in each state and run the algorithm again while the global solution is not complete
+  - `rec`: use the recursive scheme

 ## Lower bounds